We work together with industry and the professional & public sector through many different activities.

 The Department of Architecture is developing a series of online CPD courses on a range of topics in collaboration with researchers across the University of Strathclyde and with external partners.
 Find out more about our online CPD courses:

-An online guide for architects and designers
+Online resources for architects and designers

 Bespoke CPD programmes